 Alworth Institute International Fellowship

-The Alworth Institute is now accepting application for the 2016 International Fellowship.
+The Alworth Institute is now accepting application for the 2017 International Fellowship.
+Of particluar interest are individuals from Brazil and Turkey.
 For more information please contact us at 218-726-7753 or at firstname.lastname@example.org.

 About the Fellowship

 The Alworth Institute International Fellowship is part of the process of internationalizing the academic experience at UMD.
 Areas of interest include international issues broadly defined.
 The Fellow will be in residence at the University of Minnesota Duluth for a period no greater than four weeks.
 Duties attached to the Fellowship include providing a series of at least three public lectures on a chosen topic; undertaking a number of class visits or related activities involving students and faculty; and, contributing entries drawn from the public lectures to the weblog on the Alworth Institute website.The Fellow should be interested, throughout, in meeting faculty and students at the University of Minnesota Duluth.
 The hope is that the Fellow may also use the time at the University to develop useful and ongoing professional contacts.

 The prospective Fellow must be able to communicate in English at a level adequate to the performance of the duties associated with the International Fellowship.
 The prospective Fellow is also encouraged to use visuals in the public lectures.

 The Fellowship will come with accommodation, tourist travel costs and an honorarium of $2500.
 The Fellow must have health insurance that covers the time period spent in the U.S. or purchase health coverage for the four weeks from the scheme approved by the University of Minnesota.
 A J1 visa is required.
 The staff of the Alworth Institute will assist the Fellow in completing the necessary paperwork and steps to obtain the visa.